b14ck0ps/WasteFoodDistributionSystem/README.md

 ## Features

-- Restaurant, employee, and administrator accounts with authentication and authorization
+- Restaurant and employee accounts with authentication and authorization
 - Dashboard for restaurants to open collect requests
-- Dashboard for administrators to view, accept, and assign requests to employees
-- Dashboard for employees to view their assigned requests and mark them as completed after distribution
+- Dashboard for employees to view requests, collect them and mark them as completed after distribution
 - Tracking and reporting of food distributions
 - Database to store and manage all data in the system